Looking for Interactive 1 docs? Find them here.

 Create a new Interactive Project

-Interactive projects are created and configured in the Interactive Studio.
+Interactive projects are created and configured in the Developer Lab.

-Go to Studio and click on the plus button to create a new project.
+Go to the Developer Lab and click on the plus button to create a new project.

 You'll then be prompted to enter a name for your project.
 Enter a suitable name for your project.